byrneta/collegehockey-led-nhl-scoreboard/README.md

 # Raspberry Pi LED Matrix NCAA Men's Hockey Scoreboard

 Work in progress fork of the awesome [rpi-led-nhl-scoreboard](https://github.com/gidger/rpi-led-nhl-scoreboard) which was inspired by [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard).
-Still working out the bugs so it may crash unexpectedly...

 Display live NCAA Men's Ice Hockey game scores, start times, etc. on a LED matrix driven by a Raspberry Pi.
 Makes use of the unofficial NCAA API for all game information.
+Displays the current day's games unless it is before 10:00 AM local time, when it will display the previous night's outcomes.

 ![Example](https://github.com/byrneta/collegehockey-led-scoreboard/blob/main/examples/demo.jpeg)

 ## To-Do
-1. Miscellaneous API fixes
-2. Scoreboard layout tweaks
-3. Add logic for day transitions (show last nights game in the morning, transition to today's games later)
+1. Add logic to display upcoming day's games if there are no games on a given day

 ## Notes
 1. Division II/III/other exhibition opponents will appear as the NCAA logo